rwmjones/rhrq-riscv-extensions/article.md

 available opcode space (non-compressed, 32 bit instructions must have both least significant bits `1 1`).
-Also instructions are no longer automatically 4 byte aligned, and may also cross page boundaries, making decoding harder, but still much easier than crazy architectures like x86.
+Also instructions are no longer automatically 4 byte aligned, and may also cross page boundaries, making decoding harder, albeit still much easier than crazy architectures like x86.

 High end RISC-V server vendors are pushing back against supporting compressed instructions, arguing that their machines will have huge